-A plan review fee in the amount of one (1) percent of the total cost of construction or five-hundred dollars (\$500.00), whichever is less, shall be paid for the review of plans and specifications.
+A plan review fee in the amount of one percent of the total cost of construction or \$500.00, whichever is less, shall be paid for the review of plans and specifications.
 The plan review fee check is to be made payable to the Division of Accounting, Arkansas Department of Health.
-A detailed estimate must accompany the plans unless them maximum fee of five-hundred (\$500.00) is paid.
+A detailed estimate must accompany the plans unless the maximum fee of \$500.00 is paid.
 This office will coordinate review of plans for all Arkansas Department of Health offices.